MicrosoftDocs/windows-itpro-docs/windows/deployment/update/waas-delivery-optimization.md

 - Clients aren’t able to reach the Delivery Optimization cloud services.
 - The cloud service doesn’t see other peers on the network.
 - Clients aren’t able to connect to peers that are offered back from the cloud service.
-- None of the computers on the network are peering.
+- None of the computers on the network are getting updates from peers.

 ### Clients aren't able to reach the Delivery Optimization cloud services.